davidzzheng/tailwind-storybook/README.md

 # TailwindCSS Storybook React Starter

-Breeze is a component development environment that integrates the latest version of Storybook (6.2) with Tailwind (via `@storybook/addon-postcss`), TailwindCSS JIT compilation, and Webpack 5.
+This project is a component development environment that integrates the latest version of Storybook (6.2) with Tailwind (via `@storybook/addon-postcss`), TailwindCSS JIT compilation, and Webpack 5.

 ## Why